jrnold/bayesian_notes/docs/priors.md

 p(\theta = x | y) \propto p(y | \theta = x) p(\theta = x) = 0
 $$

 ## Asymptotics

-As the sample size increases, the Bayesian distribution converges to a normal distribution centered on the true vaue of the parameter.
+As the sample size increases, the Bayesian distribution converges to a normal distribution centered on the true value of the parameter.

 Suppose data $y_1, \dots, y_n \sim$ are an iid sample from the distribution $f(y)$.
-Suppose that the data are modeled with a parameteric family $p(y | \theta)$ and a prior distribution $p(\theta)$.
+Suppose that the data are modeled with a parametric family $p(y | \theta)$ and a prior distribution $p(\theta)$.

 If the data distribution is included in the parametric family, meaning that there exists a $\theta_0$ such that $p(y | \theta_0) = f(y)$, then the posterior distribution is *consistent* in that it converges to the true parameter value $\theta_0$ as $n \to \infty$.

 Otherwise, the posterior convergences to the distribution $p(y | \theta)$ closes to the true distribution.

-As $n \to infty$, the likleihood dominates the posterior distribution.
+As $n \to infty$, the likelihood dominates the posterior distribution.

 There are cases in which the normal approximation is incorrect.